suleimanovs/insider/Writerside/topics/android/saved-state-handle-under-the-hood.md

         // warnForNonLeafTask("completePauseLocked");

         ActivityRecord prev = mPausingActivity;
-        ProtoLog.v(WM_DEBUG_STATES, "Complete pause: %s", prev);

-        if (prev != null) {
-            prev.setWillCloseOrEnterPip(false);
-            final boolean wasStopping = prev.isState(STOPPING);
-            prev.setState(PAUSED, "completePausedLocked");
-            mPausingActivity = null;
-            if (prev.finishing) {
-                // We will update the activity visibility later, no need to do in
-                // completeFinishing().
-Updating visibility here might also making the next
-                // activities to be resumed, and could result in wrong app transition due to
-                // lack of previous activity information.
-                ProtoLog.v(WM_DEBUG_STATES, "Executing finish of activity: %s", prev);
-                prev = prev.completeFinishing(false /* updateVisibility */,
-                        "completePausedLocked");
-            } else if (prev.attachedToProcess()) {
-                ProtoLog.v(WM_DEBUG_STATES, "Enqueue pending stop if needed: %s "
-                                + "wasStopping=%b visibleRequested=%b",  prev,  wasStopping,
-                        prev.isVisibleRequested());
-                if (wasStopping) {
-                    // We are also stopping, the stop request must have gone soon after the pause.
-                    // We can't clobber it, because the stop confirmation will not be handled.
-                    // We don't need to schedule another stop, we only need to let it happen. prev.setState(STOPPING, "completePausedLocked");
-                } else if (!prev.isVisibleRequested() || shouldSleepOrShutDownActivities()) {
-                    // Clear out any deferred client hide we might currently have. prev.clearDeferHidingClient();
-                    // If we were visible then resumeTopActivities will release resources before
-                    // stopping.
-                    prev.addToStopping(true /* scheduleIdle */, false /* idleDelayed */,
-                            "completePauseLocked");
-                }
-            } else {
-                ProtoLog.v(WM_DEBUG_STATES, "App died during pause, not stopping: %s", prev);
-                prev = null;
-            }
-            // It is possible the activity was freezing the screen before it was paused.
-            // In that case go ahead and remove the freeze this activity has on the screen
-            // since it is no longer visible. if (prev != null) {
-                prev.stopFreezingScreen(true /* unfreezeNow */, true /* force */);
-            }
-        }

-        if (resumeNext) {
             final Task topRootTask = mRootWindowContainer.getTopDisplayFocusedRootTask();
             if (topRootTask != null && !topRootTask.shouldSleepOrShutDownActivities()) {
                 mRootWindowContainer.resumeFocusedTasksTopActivities(topRootTask, prev);
-            } else {
-                // checkReadyForSleep();
-                final ActivityRecord top =
-                        topRootTask != null ? topRootTask.topRunningActivity() : null;
-                if (top == null || (prev != null && top != prev)) {
-                    // If there are no more activities available to run, do resume anyway to start
-                    // something.
-Also if the top activity on the root task is not the just paused
-                    // activity, we need to go ahead and resume it to ensure we complete an
-                    // in-flight app switch.
-                    mRootWindowContainer.resumeFocusedTasksTopActivities();
-                }
-            }
-        }

-        if (prev != null) {
-            prev.resumeKeyDispatchingLocked();
-        }

-        mRootWindowContainer.ensureActivitiesVisible(resuming);

-        // Notify when the task stack has changed, but only if visibilities changed (not just
-        // focus).
-Also if there is an active root pinned task - we always want to notify it about
-        // task stack changes, because its positioning may depend on it. if (mTaskSupervisor.mAppVisibilitiesChangedSinceLastPause
-                || (getDisplayArea() != null && getDisplayArea().hasPinnedTask())) {
-            mAtmService.getTaskChangeNotificationController().notifyTaskStackChanged();
-            mTaskSupervisor.mAppVisibilitiesChangedSinceLastPause = false;
-        }
     }
 }
 ```